 Northern short-tailed shrews are nearly the size of a meadow mouse.
 The snout is shorter and heavier than that of other shrews.
 The tail is short, the eyes small, and the ears are almost completely hidden by the fur.

-Northern short-tailed shrews are found in nearly all terrestrial habitats.
+Short-tailed shrews are found in nearly all terrestrial habitats.
 They construct their nests in tunnels or under logs and rocks.
 They also construct elaborate runways under leaves, dirt, and snow.

 Northern short-tailed shrews can live as long as 3 years, but most probably die in their first year or before they reach adulthood.